Camp Dutch Oven Cooking Tips

 Be sure to season the oven at home - not at camp.
 It is a much easier process in the comfort of your kitchen!

-Bring the right equipment.
+Bring the right equipment

 Besides the oven itself, you'll need

-spade beside campfire
+A spade beside a campfire Dutch oven

 You may also want a tripod for suspending the oven over the fire, or a special lid lifter.
 I haven't used either of these, but they look handy!

-Build your campfire early.
+Build your campfire early

 Don't wait until you are hungry before you start the fire!
 Build it long before you want to eat.
 It will take a while for the fire to burn down to coals.

-Move some of the coals to one side of the firepit.
+Move some of the coals to one side of the firepit

-The long-handled spade comes in handy here!
+A long-handled spade comes in handy here!

 coals on one side of firepit